Ohio votes on abortion rights this fall. Misinformation about the proposal is already spreading

 The proposed constitutional amendment would give Ohioans the right to make their own reproductive decisions.
 Backers say that since Roe v.
 Wade was overturned last year by the U.S. Supreme Court, the proposal would restore a commonsense abortion protection that most Ohio voters can support.

-But opponents argue would do far more than that.
+But opponents argue it would do far more than that.
 Ads portray the amendment as a gateway to children getting abortions and gender-related surgeries without their parents’ consent.
 Opponents also have falsely suggested the amendment would open doors to protecting abusers and legalizing infanticide.

 The Associated Press spoke to numerous medical and legal experts, who explained what the amendment, known as Issue 1, would mean for Ohioans if it were to pass in November.